msgoat/iac-tf-aws-cloudtrain-modules/modules/container/eks/addon/cluster-autoscaler/README.md

 Terraform module to install the [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) on any given AWS EKS cluster.

-By default, the cluster autoscaler is installed in namespace `kube-system` running with `2` replicas.
+By default, the cluster autoscaler is installed in namespace `aws-system` running with `2` replicas.

 ## Prerequisites